merlinjones10/aqru/plan.md

 - Write test for num of days (i.e input converted to length)
-- - Write test for num of days inc. separate rates. i.e return obj {high: (12 days), low: 79 (days)} ,
+- - Write test for num of days inc. separate rates. i.e return obj {high: (12 days), low: 79 (days)} , PLAN
+    Get input from a user
+    Format input to Date type
+    GET distance betweetn the two dates in calendar days

+Create an interval that represents the different interest periods, possibly over a number of years Get an array of ALL DATES between the input dates
+LOOP through the array, if it matches a date within the specified period + 1 to low, if not +1 to high Low and high should equal initial distance (above)
+Use low and high as 'TIME' in the calc function then + together

 ## COMBINE